 50. Confounding occurs when the two groups of interest in the source population, the exposed and non-exposed, are not comparable due to inherent differences in background risk due to differences in the distribution of risk factors.
+A confounding factor is thus one that is (i) associated with the disease and (ii) differently distributed over various exposure groups.
 For example, when investigating the risk of heart disease in people who exercise or do not exercise, it is likely that those who exercised more smoked less.
 Thus, those who exercised more might have a lower risk of heart disease because they did not smoke and not because of exercising, i.e. smoking would be a confounding factor when assessing the possibly causal association between exercise and heart disease.
 Similar problems can occur in randomised trials when randomisation fails, leaving the treatment groups with different characteristics than the control group, which can not only affect baseline risk, but also differential loss and non-compliance.
 However, there is more concern in observational epidemiological studies because of the absence of randomisation.
 The concept of confounding generally refers to the source population, but it can also be introduced or removed by other processes, such as for example the selection of study participants (Pearce and Greenland, 2004), e.g. if people who are both exposed, and have developed the disease, are more likely to participate than others.
 51. In the absence of other biases, three conditions are necessary for a factor to be a confounder:

 - 1. A confounder is predictive of disease in the absence of the exposure under investigation, (it does not have to be a causal association).
 Surrogate markers for causal factors can also be regarded as confounders. - 2.
 A confounder is associated with exposure in the source population at baseline (or start of follow-up).
-In case control studies, a confounder thus tends to be associated with exposure among controls.
-An association can thus occur among cases simply because the study factor and a potential confounder are both risk factors for the disease, so this in itself does not indicate confounding. - 3.
-A confounder is not on the causal pathway between exposure and disease.
-It is therefore important to identify which factors are likely part of a causal pathway; it is not possible to do this statistically it relies on knowledge of biological and social causation.
+In case control studies, a confounder tends to be associated with exposure among controls.
+There can therefore appear to be an association between cases simply because the exposure and a potential confounder are both risk factors for the disease, so this in itself does not indicate confounding. - A confounder is not on the causal pathway between exposure and disease.
+It is therefore important to identify which factors are likely part of a causal pathway; it is not possible to do this statistically - it relies on knowledge of biological and social causation.